tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ![Cognito Data Flow](./images/Cognito.png)

 ### Criticality
 This is a high criticality requirement.
-Without the authentication flow users would not be able to sign in to _LastManStanding_ thus not being able to join or create leagues.
+Without the authentication flow, users would not be able to sign in to _LastManStanding_ thus not being able to join or create leagues.

 ### Technical issues
 Some technical issues with the authentication flow are getting AWS Cognito set up correctly and introducing error handling.
 We need to set up AWS Cognito specific to our needs which requires a lot of research and being particular with the service.
 After AWS Cognito is set up we need to implement correct error handling for all circumstances that a user may encounter which could cause issues.